LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Updating System](http://127.0.0.1/assets/lab1-5.png)

 Since upgrading packages involves modifying the system, administrative privileges are required.
 This is why we prefix the command with `sudo`.
-The first command `apt update` updates the package lists from **Apt** package management tool.
+-  `apt update` updates the package lists from **Apt** package management tool.
 These package lists contain references to the latest versions of packages.
-In the second command, we upgrade all installed packages to their latest versions based on the information fetched from the update command, `-y` automatically answers **YES** to any prompts that might appear during the upgrade process.
+-  `apt upgrade` upgrades all installed packages to their latest versions based on the information fetched from the update command, `-y` automatically answers **YES** to any prompts that might appear during the upgrade process.

 #### Verify Python Version
 Once updated, verify the version of Python installed by using the command: